rolani/terrakube-eks/README.md

 # terrakube-eks
-Manifests for deploying Terrakube on EKS
+Manifests for deploying Terrakube on EKS with Terraform